cloudwego/kitex/docs/guide/extension/codec.md

 ## Extension API of Codec

-Codec API is defined as follow:
+Codec API is defined as follows:

 ```go
 // Codec is the abstraction of the codec layer of Kitex.